dnsohrabian/gcrta-board/README.md

 It uses the same hardware and general display, with capability to poll the [Greater Cleveland Regional Transit Authority](http://www.riderta.com/) live trip updates and ⌚.

+🚨🚨🚨 At some point in 2024, the legacy RTA service this board uses has a broken frontend.
+This unfortunately means you can't set this project up any more.

 It uses a friendly version of Micropython (which is Python meant for embedded devices) called CircuitPython.
 CP is developed by the makers of the hardware, [Adafruit](https://www.adafruit.com/), who makes and sells educational and hobby electronics/coding products, provides great resources and is woman-owned in NYC.
 Check em out.